wri/dwpoints/README.md

 8,8,8,8,35.3977095288518,-86.08272398402876
 ```

-If your sample points file contains a "label" column with the expected value you can produce an accuracy assement and confusion matrices by running
+If your sample points file contains a "label" column with the expected values you can produce an accuracy assement and confusion matrices by running

 ```bash
 $ dwpoints accuracy sample_points.csv label